Kloudless/authenticator/README.md

 ### From v1.0 to v1.1

-For script tag usage, we change exposing target from `window.Kloudless` to `window.Kloudless.auth` to better scope our UI tools.
+For script tag usage, change the exposing target from `window.Kloudless` to `window.Kloudless.auth` to better scope our UI tools.
-All the exports under `window.Kloudless` are deprecated.
+All the exports under `window.Kloudless` are now deprecated.

 Here are the changes from v1.0 to v1.1: